ArsalanAnwer0/ArsalanAnwer0/README.md

 </div>

-When I'm not automating, deploying or building cloud infrastructure, you'll find me reading research papers and learning new technologies and tools.
+When I'm not automating, deploying or building, you'll find me reading research papers and learning new technologies and tools.

 ![Terminal](https://github.com/user-attachments/assets/846ad0d9-3175-437c-b5a1-1faf4062d444)